Venture-Miner/nfboost-user-manual/docs/wallet/metamask.md

 ![1](./../assets/meta-mask.png)

 After entering the password in MetaMask, the account will be connected.
-When connecting to the wallet, if the user has an NFT, a screen will be displayed with all the NFT items connected in the wallet.
+When connecting the wallet, if the user has an NFT, a screen will be displayed with all the NFT items connected in the wallet.

 ![1](./../assets/printoficialtelanft.png)